BASICODE: The situation at the beginning of the 1980s

 A problem was that sharing programs and data across computers by different manufacturers was difficult, because the various BASIC dialects were often incompatible in some areas.
 Many used different BASIC commands to achieve the same result (such as clearing the screen, drawing a pixel or playing a sound), meaning that for example, a BASIC program written for the C64 was unlikely to work on an Atari XL without modification and vice versa.
-Another difficulty was the fact that while these computers were similar, they still differed in key hardware aspects like screen resolution, available color palette or audio abilities.
+Another difficulty was that while these computers were similar, they still differed in key hardware aspects like screen resolution, available color palette or audio abilities.
 Finally, the data formats used for storing data on cassette were incompatible as well.

 The first standard

 In 1979 the Dutch broadcaster NOS began transmitting computer programs by radio.
 Because programs and data were stored as audio on compact cassettes, it was possible to record such a broadcast on tape and load it into the computer later.
 However, because of the problems mentioned earlier, the program also had to be adapted for a variety of popular computers and broadcast multiple times.
 Because the compact cassette has a very low data density compared to today's storage media, the recording of the programs took quite a long time, and only a limited number of programs could be broadcast per show.
 So, the additional broadcasting of different versions of the same programs was a great inconvenience.

 In 1982 the executives at NOS decided to develop a unified data format.
 An application that was specific for each computer model, called Bascoder, managed the recall and storage of programs and data in this unified format from tape.
 The Bascoders were broadcast by NOS as well, but could also be bought from NOS on cassette and shared among friends and acquaintances.
 The format, which was very well-protected against interference, could be read and written by many popular home computer systems.
 The robustness of the format also made broadcasting via mediumwave radio possible, which increased the range and in turn the number of potential users.
 For example, data broadcast by the Dutch radio station Hilversum could be received in large parts of the German Democratic Republic.